TITLE 77: PUBLIC HEALTH

 xxiii) Stress recognition and management;

-xxiv) Survival training;
+xxiv) Survival education;

 xxv) Record keeping;

-xxvi) Thermal, chemical and electrical burns;
+xxvi) Thermal, chemical, inhalation, radiation and electrical burns;

 xxvii) Legal aspects; and